pau-lin/Polymacs/README.md

 ### For V1.X
 - [ ] Ultra-beginner guide on how to use Polymacs on Windows, with no prior Emacs or Linux knowledge
+- [ ] Export options with a structured tree view

 ## Philosophy
 ### Future-Proof